cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-08-22-paip-chapter3.md

   (list a *b* (f) (var-get #'a) (var-get #'*b*)))
 ```

+*Given the initialization for the lexical variable a and the special variable \*b\* above, what will be the value of the 1st form?*

-This returns `(local-a local-b global-b global-a global-b).
+This returns `(local-a local-b global-b global-a global-b)`.

+I translated the Common Lisp example from the book to Clojure.
+That example had different behavior.
-I hoped to see the dynamic scoping at work in (var-get) #'*b* so that the showed version was returned, this did not work like this.
+I hoped to see the dynamic scoping at work in `(var-get #'*b*)` so that the shadowed `*b*` was returned in the second position.
+I will probably figure out later how to do this.

 ### Exercise 3.7 [s]
 *Why do you think the leftmost of two keys is the one that counts, rather than the rightmost?*